treeverse/lakeFS/docs/quickstart/installing.md

 ---
 layout: default
-title: Install lakeFS
+title: Run lakeFS Locally
-description: Installing lakeFS is easy.
+description: Running lakeFS is easy.
 This section covers how to spin up lakeFS using Docker.
 parent: QuickStart
 nav_order: 10
 has_children: false
-next: ["Create your first repository", "./repository.html"]
+next: ["More QuickStart Options", "./more_quickstart_options.html"]
 ---

-# Install lakeFS
+# Run lakeFS Locally
 {: .no_toc }

 {% include learn_only.html %}